 In addition, later studies may also include different design elements that could contribute to us experiencing different results than we have observed in our Phase 2a trials.
 One such design element may be differences in efficacy endpoints between Phase 2a trials and subsequent Phase 2, Phase 2b or Phase 3 clinical trials.
-For instance, while our single dose Phase 2a clinical trial of etokimab demonstrated efficacy in terms of FEV1 improvement versus placebo, we did not structure this trial to assess efficacy in terms of exacerbation reduction, which is the endpoint historically used by the FDA for drug approval in asthma, and hence our future Phase 2, Phase 2b or Phase 3 trials in asthma may not demonstrate efficacy in exacerbation reduction leading to potential delays or failure to obtain approval of etokimab in asthma.
-In addition, the initial results we have reported from our completed Phase 2a clinical trials have included interim analyses and top-line results at early timepoints, which may not accurately predict the final results of this clinical trial or the results of future clinical trials.
+For instance, while our single dose Phase 2a clinical trial of etokimab in eosinophilic asthma demonstrated efficacy in terms of FEV1 improvement versus placebo, we did not structure that trial to assess efficacy in terms of exacerbation reduction, which is the endpoint historically used by the FDA for drug approval in asthma, and hence our future Phase 2, Phase 2b or Phase 3 trials in asthma may not demonstrate efficacy in exacerbation reduction leading to potential delays or failure to obtain approval of etokimab in asthma.
+In addition, the initial results we have report from our Phase 2a clinical trials have included interim analyses and top-line results at early timepoints, which may not accurately predict the final results of these clinical trials or the results of future clinical trials.
 For instance, our single dose Phase 2a trial of etokimab in atopic dermatitis demonstrated certain levels of EASI-50 response upon interim analysis at Day 29, but this EASI-50 response level was not maintained at the end of this clinical trial at Day 140.
-In another example, interim analysis data from our Phase 2a study of severe adult eosinophilic asthma demonstrated FEV1 improvement over placebo at Day 64, but this FEV1 improvement was not maintained at the Same levels through study completion at the Day 127 timepoint.
+In another example, interim analysis data from our Phase 2a study of severe adult eosinophilic asthma demonstrated FEV1 improvement over placebo at Day 64, but this FEV1 improvement was not maintained at the same levels through study completion at the Day 127 timepoint.

 Furthermore, our rationale for conducting clinical trials of etokimab in multiple indications is that we believe etokimab's mechanism of action, the inhibition of IL-33, has the potential be effective for treatment of a range of atopic inflammatory disorders.
-However, in light of the recently announced topline data from our ATLAS trial of etokimab in atopic dermatitis, it is possible that our assumptions regarding the effectiveness of etokimab's mechanism of action may be incorrect, and that etokimab may be ineffective in certain inflammatory disorders or may be ineffective in treating inflammatory disorders generally.
-If this were the case, then results from our ongoing Phase 2b clinical trial of etokimab in CRSwNP, and results from any other clinical trials of etokimab that we conduct, are less likely to be positive.
+However, in light of the recently announced topline data from our ATLAS trial of etokimab in atopic dermatitis and our recently announced interim analysis from our ECLIPSE trial of etokimab in CRSwNP, it is possible that our assumptions regarding the effectiveness of etokimab's mechanism of action may be incorrect, and that etokimab may be ineffective in certain inflammatory disorders or may be ineffective in treating inflammatory disorders generally.
+If this were the case, then the complete results from our ongoing Phase 2 clinical trial of etokimab in CRSwNP, and results from any other clinical trials of etokimab that we conduct, are less likely to be positive.

-If our later clinical trials of etokimab or ANB019 are unsuccessful, whether for one of the reasons mentioned above or otherwise, etokimab or ANB019 may be delayed in development or fail entirely, which would have a material adverse impact on our business.
+If our later clinical trials of etokimab or imsidolimab are unsuccessful, whether for one of the reasons mentioned above or otherwise, etokimab or imsidolimab may be delayed in development or fail entirely, which would have a material adverse impact on our business.